terraform-google-modules/terraform-example-shared-services/terraform_flat/README.md

 *  Link projects to a billing account (Billing Account User role).
 *  Grant owner permissions on the project just created.

-If you managed run the `env_setup.sh` script successfully, most of the configuration is ready.
-You will only need to make small adjustments to the `01_shared_services/params.tfvars` and `02_cn_zone/params.tfvars` files.
-You will need to at least change the parameters where "@my-domain.com" is found.
+If you managed to run the `env_setup.sh` script successfully, most of the configuration is ready.
+Scan through the files to make sure everything looks correct.

 Once the configuration is updated: